 The present essay works to pinpoint sites named in Demos, reading the novel as a portrait of ‘English socialism’ based on a variegated sector of the metropolis with its own inner and outer zones, wealthier districts and slums.
 Scholarly accounts of how a particular city is represented in a particular novel sometimes use a single extended passage from the novel as the basis for an overall interpretation, even of the writer’s attitude as a whole.
 Jeremy Tambling (2009: 268; cf. Finch 2019a: 177–80), for example, contrasts Dickens’s walkable city with the more dispersed, geographically larger metropolis observed by Gissing via an account of a tram journey northwards from King’s Cross in Thyrza.
 Alternative approaches include the cartographic, in which the multiple city references of a text such as that of one of Gissing’s 1880s novels, absolutely brimming with the names of London streets and districts, are mapped and connected with characters’ movements.
 Working together with the Drawing Office of UCL’s Geography Department, Richard Dennis (2010a; 2010b; 2013) has produced maps of this sort for Workers in the Dawn and Thyrza.
 Some sites in Demos appear on a map of ‘The Other East End’ which Dennis created for a 2010 book chapter (Dennis 2010a: 39).
 I have elsewhere attempted a broader estimation of how the concept of the wider East End is logged in cultural representations over a 150-year span from the 1830s to the 1980s (Finch 2016: 153–72).
-This region is only mentioned a few in Demos, in the location ‘in the remote East End’ of Manor Park Cemetery, which ‘gives sleeping places to the inhabitants of a vast district’ not far from ‘the dreary expanse of Wanstead Flats’ (233).
+This region is only mentioned a few times in Demos, in the location ‘in the remote East End’ of Manor Park Cemetery, which ‘gives sleeping places to the inhabitants of a vast district’ not far from ‘the dreary expanse of Wanstead Flats’ (233).
 There, Mutimer buys a burial plot for Emma Vine’s sister Jane, whose death is linked to Richard’s neglect of Emma.
 References to the East End in Demos cluster in the novel’s third and final volume (Dennis 2010a: 41).
-It is in ‘the East End’ that Richard plans to relaunch himself as a popular orator (398), his reputation in Hoxton and Islington having shrivelled.
+It is in ‘the East End’ that Richard plans to relaunch himself as a popular orator (398), his reputation in Hoxton and Islington having declined.
 Emma ends the novel living in an East End suburb on the western, London, side of the River Lea whereas Manor Park and Wanstead lie east of it, formally in Essex in 1886.

 As Dennis (2013: 562–563) points out in mapping Thyrza, the young Gissing in his 1880s novels would often work with a structural contrast between an intimately local ‘world’ and a near-global range enjoyed and explored by moneyed characters.
-The later sort of large-scale mobility is important in Gissing’s 1890s accounts of the bourgeois existence, however treacherous and unstable, notably The Whirlpool.
+The later sort of large-scale mobility is important in Gissing’s 1890s accounts of the bourgeois existence, however treacherous and unstable, notably in The Whirlpool.
 Thyrza emphasizes both the micro-local and the macro-scale of intercontinental travel, the latter carried out by its moneyed, high-minded protagonist Walter Egremont.
 In contrast, a large-scale section of the world’s most populous city is indicated in Demos.
 Glimpses are gained of other London sectors and, in the countryside but dependent on a ‘region blasted with mine and factory and furnace’ some miles off (35), the fictional Wanley.
 In Demos, movement on a global scale is connected with the novel’s villain, the crooked financier Willis Rodman.